Khan/gae_mini_profiler/README.md

 ## <a name="bonus">Bonus</a>

-gae_mini_profiler is currently in production use at Khan Academy (http://khanacademy.org) as well as WebPutty (http://www.webputty.net).
+gae_mini_profiler is currently in production use at [Khan Academy](http://khanacademy.org) as well as [WebPutty](http://www.webputty.net).
 If you make good use of it elsewhere, be sure to let me know.

 ## <a name="faq">FAQ</a>